Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Stanford University

-Stanford University prohibits unauthorized drone operations on all university property.
-All UAS flights require prior approval from the Environmental Health & Safety (EH&S) department and may require coordination with the Stanford Department of Public Safety.
-Research and academic uses may be permitted through the approval process.
+Stanford prohibits unauthorized drone operations on campus.
+All UAS flights require advance approval from the Environmental Health & Safety department and Stanford Department of Public Safety.

 Restrictions: Strict prohibition on unauthorized flights.
-No flights over the Main Quad, athletic facilities, Hoover Tower, or residential areas without specific EH&S and DPS approval.
-All operators must comply with FAA regulations.
+No flights over Main Quad, athletic facilities, or residential areas without specific written approval.

-YesEnvironmental Health & Safety (EH&S) / Stanford Department of Public Safety
+YesEnvironmental Health & Safety / Department of Public Safety; ehs@stanford.edu

 University of California, Berkeley